ACORN 2009 undercover videos controversy

-In 2009, workers at offices of the Association of Community Organizations for Reform Now (ACORN) (a collection of autonomous community based organizations that advocated for low and moderate income families by working on neighborhood safety, voter registration, health care, affordable housing, and other social issues) were secretly recorded by journalists Hannah Giles and James O'Keefe.
+In 2009, workers at offices of the Association of Community Organizations for Reform Now (ACORN), a collection of autonomous community based organizations that advocated for low and moderate income families, were secretly recorded by conservative activists Hannah Giles and James O'Keefe.
+The videos purported to show low-level ACORN employees in several cities providing advice to Giles and O'Keefe on how to avoid taxes and detection by the authorities with regard to their plans to engage in tax evasion, human smuggling and child prostitution.

 The videos were published on Andrew Breitbart's website BigGovernment from September through November 2009.
 They generated extensive, negative publicity for ACORN, and led to the United States Census Bureau and the IRS ending their contracts with ACORN, the U.S. Congress suspending its funding, and ACORN losing most of its private funding.
-This was despite several alleged independent investigations that by December 2009 appeared to reveal that no criminal activity by ACORN staff had taken place.
+This was despite several independent investigations that by December 2009 appeared to reveal that no criminal activity by ACORN staff had taken place.

 ACORN filed for Chapter 7 liquidation on November 2, 2010, effectively closing the organization.

 Hannah Giles and James O'Keefe

 Hannah Giles is an American conservative activist who achieved national attention alongside James O'Keefe as a featured player in videos they had secretly filmed in encounters at offices belonging to ACORN.
 At the time, Giles was studying journalism at Florida International University.
 Giles and O'Keefe spent $1,300 to accomplish what The Washington Post reporters called a "Mission to Fell ACORN".

 O'Keefe, an activist-filmmaker and self-described "progressive radical" (media coverage describes him as a conservative), worked for Morton Blackwell at the Leadership Institute.
 He has made additional secret videos since then which were found to have been heavily edited to misrepresent his subjects, or present them in the worst light.